isc-projects/kea/doc/guide/hooks-host-cache.rst

 =====================================

 Some database backends, such as RADIUS, are considered slow and may take a long time to respond.
-Since Kea in general is synchronous, the backend performance directly affects the DHCP performance.
+Since Kea in general is synchronous, backend performance directly affects DHCP performance.
 To minimize the impact and improve performance, the Host Cache library provides a way to cache information from the database locally.
 This includes negative caching, i.e. the ability to remember that there is no client